ricardocr987/solana-sub/README.md

 ### 5. Confirm Transaction

-The backend confirms transactions with comprehensive payment processing and subscription management:
+This endpoint handles confirmation of multiple transactions in parallel.
+After transactions are sent and confirmed on-chain, they undergo validation to verify they represent legitimate user payments to the recipient address.
+Once validated, payment records and subscription data are persisted to the database

 ```typescript
 // Backend: src/api/confirm.ts